Table of Contents

 Now we have the section where we want to get the data from.
 But there could be a lot of different messages send over this entry point.
 Just think about it, We could, for instance, put an Analyze wiretap after a webservice call.
 This webservice call returns the answer to our request.
 But this response could be an error message as well.

 The next step in defining the correct data is to set an Identify Rule.
 This rule is mandatory.
 It can be a simpel rule like the following XPATH expression: count(/Customers/Customer)>1 or something more complicated.
-The rule is to be sure we have the correct message to get the data from.Open the Match entry via the button, the following screen will be shown to you.
+The rule is to make sure we have the correct message to get the data from.Open the Match entry via the button, the following screen will be shown to you.

 We enter the following information as the Identify Rule: